jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_component_virtualizationoverhead.md

 ## Not Virtualized

 The Windows Server is not hosted on a virtual machine or the virtual machine is unknown.
-For more information, see the Windows Server Connection Details.
+Update the Windows Server connection details from the Spotlight Client, **Configure \| Connections**.

 {% include links.html %}